grrr-amsterdam/nova-pages-tool/README.md

 - `languages`: which languages are available in your application.
 - `defaultLanguage`: the default language.
+- `allowTranslations`: whether to enable the Translations widget in the edit form.
+Unilingual websites generally don't need this.
 - `templates`: which templates are available for your pages.
 - `defaultTemplate`: the default template.